+COMM 425 Staff

-COMM 425 Cable Television
+Cable Television 3 credits

 A study of cable television and its development and current place in the telecommunications industry.
-Topics include programming strategies, formats, multiple system operators, independents, syndication, sales, satellite services, pay-per-view, audience ratings, management and the franchising process.
+Topics include programming strategies, formats, multiplesystem operators, independents, syndication, sales, satellite services, pay-per-view, audience ratings, management and the franchising process.
 Students develop their own research proposals for establishing new cable channels, networks and services.

-International Broadcasting 3 credits Comparative analysis of national and international media systems throughout the world.
+COMM 426 Staff International Broadcasting 3 credits Comparative analysis of national and international media systems throughout the world.
 Emphasis on their origin, development, and operation.

+COMM 427 Staff

-International Film 3 credits An investigation of the major contributions and movements of various nations in the development and evolution of film as a multi-national and global industry.
+International Film 3 credits

+An investigation of the major contributions and movements of various nations in the development and evolution of film as a multi-national and global industry.

+COMM 432 Staff

-Film Theory and Criticism 3 credits Critical examination of the major theoretical and analytical explanations of film's effectiveness as an artistic form of communication.
+Film Theory and Criticism 3 credits

+Critical examination of the major theoretical and analytical explanations of film's effectiveness as an artistic form of communication.
 The work of classical, contemporary and experimental film scholars will be studied, and selected films depicting their observations will be screened.
 Film analysis and criticism projects will be designed by students.

+COMM 433 Staff

-Television Criticism 3 credits Analysis of radio and television programs and promotional strategies, including formats, scripts, talent, commercials, public service announcements, positioning, ratings, and network-affiliate relationships.
+Television Criticism 3 credits

+Analysis of radio and television programs

+and promotional strategies, including formats, scripts, talent, commercials, publicservice announcements, positioning, ratings, and network-affiliate relationships.

+COMM 480 Staff

-Television Practicum
+Television Practicum 3 credits

-3 credits (Prerequisites: COMM 222 and COMM 322) Communication Seniors undertake significant areas of study resulting in a broadcast-quality videotape or audiotape suitable for airing by commercial or noncommercial television stations, radio stations or cable systems.
+(Prerequisites: COMM 222 and COMM

+322) Communication Seniors undertake

+significant areas of study resulting in a

+broadcast-quality videotape or audiotape

+suitable for airing by commercial or noncommercial television stations, radio stations or cable systems.
-COMM 481 Internship

-(Prerequisites: junior or senior standing, plus appropriate course work, and faculty approval) Highly recommended for every major, although not required, this on-thejob experience is guided by practitioners in the communication field and supervised individually by a faculty member in consultation with the student's advisor and the department chair.
+COMM 481 Staff Internship 3 credits (Prerequisites: junior or senior standing, plus appropriate course work, and faculty approval) Highly recommended for every major, although not required, this on-thejob experience is guided by practitioners in the communication field and supervised individually by a faculty member in consultation with the student's advisor and the department chair.
 An additional 3 credits can be earned-for a maximum of 6 credits-by petition to the Communication Department.
 (Internship credits cannot be used to fulfill requirements in the COMM. major, minor, or cognate; they can be used in the Elective Area.)
 See internship director.

+COMM 482 Staff

-Directed Independent Study 3 credits (Prerequisite: senior standing) In consultation with the student's advisor and department chair, the Communication Senior undertakes a significant area of study resulting in a major research paper.
-Students select a communication professor whom they wish to direct the study.
+Directed Independent Study 3 credits

+(Prerequisite: senior standing) In consultation with the student's advisor and department chair, the Communication Senior undertakes a significant area of study resulting in a major research paper.
+Students select a Communication professor whom they wish to direct the study.
 Usually taken to augment an area of the student's interest not substantially covered in available departmental courses.

+COMM 484 Staff

-Special Topics
+Special Topics 3 credits

 In-depth departmental seminars on selected communication topics meeting the needs and interests of students.
 Topics vary from semester to semester.

-COMM 499 Senior Thesis

-(Prerequisites: COMM 310 & COMM 410) An optional research-based written project in which the serious Communication Senior, in consultation with the student's advisor and department chair, selects an issue or problem for scholarly study, undertakes significant and meaningful research, and produces a major paper of publishable quality.
-Students select a communication professor whom they wish to direct their thesis.
+COMM 499 Staff Senior Thesis 3 credits (Prerequisites: COMM 310 & COMM 410) An optional research-based written project in which the serious Communication Senior, in consultation with the student's advisor and department chair, selects an issue or problem for scholarly study, undertakes significant and meaningful research, and produces a major paper of publishable quality.
+Students select a Communication professor whom they wish to direct their thesis.
 Strongly recommended for students who plan to attend graduate school.